Are you trying to find love in Maine?

 Augusta is the capital of the U.S. state of Maine and the county seat of Kennebec County.

-There You Have It – The Best Cities for Singles in Maine
+There You Have It – The Best Cities for Singles in Maine for 2019

 If you’re looking for a breakdown of cities in Maine ranked by criteria that most would agree make a place a great spot for finding a single person (and potentially love), this is an accurate list.